vbauer/manet/README.md

   <dd>File storage for cache (default is global temp directory).</dd>

   <dt>--cache</dt>
   <dd>Lifetime for file cache in seconds.
-Screenshots are cached for *60 minutes by default*, so that frequent requests for the same screenshot don't slow the service down.
+Screenshots are cached for <i>60 minutes by default</i>, so that frequent requests for the same screenshot don't slow the service down.
 You can configure longer life for cache items or make them ethereal (use zero or negative value).</dd>

   <dt>--cleanupStartup</dt>
-  <dd>Clean up FS storage on server startup (default is `false`).
+  <dd>Clean up FS storage on server startup (default is "false").
 It removes all files which were stored previously.</dd>

   <dt>--cleanupRuntime</dt>
-  <dd>Clean up FS storage at server runtime (default is `false`).
+  <dd>Clean up FS storage at server runtime (default is "false").
 It removes file with captured image after sending on client.</dd>

   <dt>--compress</dt>
-  <dd>Additional compression for captured screenshots using <a href="https://github.com/imagemin/imagemin">Imagemin</a> (default is `false`).
+  <dd>Additional compression for captured screenshots using <a href="https://github.com/imagemin/imagemin">Imagemin</a> (default is "false").
 File sizes are significantly reduced due to this, but it requires additional processing time.
 Furthermore, imagemin is an optional dependency.
 It will be downloaded and installed in runtime during the first request, so it will take an additional time (one time).</dd>

   <dt>--silent</dt>
-  <dd>Run Manet server with or without logging information (default is `false`).</dd>
+  <dd>Run Manet server with or without logging information (default is "false").</dd>

   <dt>--level</dt>
   <dd>Setting the level for your logging message.
-Possible values: debug, info, silly, warn, error (default is `"info"`).
+Possible values: debug, info, silly, warn, error (default is "info").
 If want to investigate some problem with Manet, use "debug" level: --level=debug</dd>

   <dt>--cors</dt>
-  <dd>Enable <a href="http://www.w3.org/TR/cors/">Cross-Origin Resource Sharing</a> (default is `false`).</dd>
+  <dd>Enable <a href="http://www.w3.org/TR/cors/">Cross-Origin Resource Sharing</a> (default is "false").</dd>

   <dt>--ui</dt>
-  <dd>Enable or disable sandbox UI (default is `true`).</dd>
+  <dd>Enable or disable sandbox UI (default is "true").</dd>

   <dt>--timeout</dt>
-  <dd>Number of milliseconds to wait for the program to complete before sending it `SIGTERM` (default is `60000`).</dd>
+  <dd>Number of milliseconds to wait for the program to complete before sending it "SIGTERM" (default is "60000").</dd>

   <dt>--options:{option}</dt>
   <dd>Default query parameters.
 See also "Query parameters" for more details.
 Example: "--options:width 101".</dd>